 TWR = 0.01896 or 1.896%

-At Rodgers & Associates, our focus is on retirees.
-Retirees are in that wonderful and rewarding time of life commonly known as The Golden Years.
-It is time to reap what has been sown.
-It is also a time to consolidate assets from former employers and personal investment savings.
-Therefore, using Daily Valuation-Time Weighted Return as our performance reporting metric is essential to achieve an accurate measure of how a portfolio has changed over time.
+At Rodgers & Associates, our focus is on retirees and their financial needs so they can focus on enjoying themselves.
+No matter what phase of retirement you are in, we think that using Daily Valuation-Time Weighted Return as the performance reporting metric is essential to achieve an accurate measure of how a portfolio has changed over time.